nhn/tui.calendar/docs/en/apis/tzdate.md

 ## Description

 TZDate is a custom date class created to handle timezones.
-When creating a schedule, the schedule start date or end date can be specified as TZDate, and the date and time-related values in the calendar API are returned as TZDate.
+When creating an event, the event start date or end date can be specified with TZDate, and the date and time-related values in the calendar API are returned as TZDate.

 ```js
 import Calendar, { TZDate } from '@toast-ui/calendar';